alexrobertsonuk/ga4-for-content-designers/docs/user-journeys.md

 ### Potential insights

-This exploration could help you to:
+This exploration can help you to:

-- identify steps in a journey that may be causing confusion or uncertainty for users
+- identify steps in a journey that may be pain points causing confusion or uncertainty
 - identify steps in a journey where users may be reviewing or reconsidering previous answers